david-fong/capswalk/src/base/game/__gameparts/pause.md

 ### Request Vectors

-These listener functions must either be bound to an object that gets garbage collected with a dead Game instance, or they must be manually de-registered when a Game object will no longer be used.
-An example of this would be [`document.onvisibilitychange`](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
+Make sure that any registered listener callbacks do not prevent garbage-collection of a Game instance that is no longer intended to be used.

+Take a look at [`document.onvisibilitychange`](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).

 ### Web UI Changes